jashcity98/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Creates a script that creates an alias
+Creates a script that prints hello user, where the user is the current Linux user